-Burning is open from March 1 2018 through August 31 2018.
-September 1 through November 30 is an air-ventilation period, you may call 800-225-6779 daily during this time to check for possible closure of burning or inversions.
+Burning is open from March 1, 2019 through November 30, 2019 (Resolution No. 3900) is an air-ventilation period, you may call 800-225-6779 daily during this time to check for possible closure of burning or inversions.
 Burn permits are required for all open burning.
 Burn Permit Information and Burn Permit Procedures are available on this website under Burning Permits.
 Click on Stay Informed - click on Burn Permit in the green section on the left side of the page.
 You must activate your permit prior to any burning throughout the season.
 For additional burn information please see articles in the Environmental Health Talk section in the green box to the left.

 Open burning may be restricted during HIGH fire danger.

 If you have questions about prescribed burns by the Bitterroot National Forest, please contact your local ranger stations for more specific information or to be included on their burn notification lists.

 Stevensville Ranger Station (406) 777-5461

 You must obtain a septic permit prior to any construction

 DRAFT Wastewater Treatment and Disposal Regulations 04-04-2019 to be reviewed by Board of Health Wednesday May 8, 2019 at 3:00pm in the BCC meeting room at 215 S. 4th Street, Hamilton, 3rd floor.
 The Board of Health will hold a public hearing/POSSIBLE 1st reading on the DRAFT Wednesday, May 8, 2019 at 3:00 PM in the BCC meeting room.
 You may submit your verbal or written comments prior to this meeting or at this meeting.
 Please click on link immediately below to review said DRAFT.